ItalianSpaceAstronauticsAssociation/smf2_to_flarum/README.md

 - Topics and messages (with some bbcode to flarum-markdown translation)

 ##Known issues / Future features
-- Users' avatars are not exported at the moment.
+- Users' avatars are not exported.
 - SMF/SMF2 Attachments are not exported.
 While SMF supports all kind of attachments, Flarum only allows image attachments and provided that flagrow-image-upload extension has been installed (see https://discuss.flarum.org/d/1836-flagrow-image-uploader-for-flarum-forum-messages)
 - Private Messages are not exported yet, since this feature is not yet supported by Flarum.
+- Smilies are not "translated".

 ##Installation
 * Install a vanilla Flarum, with empty database.